plan-be/iode/doc/dev/REPORTS.md

 Functions to display or print calculated tables and tables of variables.
 The same functions are used to print and to display tables as graphs or as text.

-The functions generate IODE tables in A2M format based on TBL structures and GSAMPLE definition.
+The functions generate IODE tables in A2M format based on TBL structures and GSample definition.

 #### List of functions {#T67}